SOAS University of London: On-campus jobs

+The School of Finance and Management has also partnered with learning platform Practera to offer a Virtual Industry Project, a two-week remote work-based learning experience to give students a taste of consulting roles.

 Student housing

 SOAS operates two halls of residence in central London, both owned by Sanctuary Student Housing.

 The primary accommodation for undergraduates is Dinwiddy House, which is located on Pentonville Road.
 This contains 510 single en-suite rooms arranged in small cluster flats of around six rooms each.
 The halls are located within minutes of King's Cross St Pancras tube station and the Vernon Square campus.

 A few minutes walk from Dinwiddy House and also on the Pentonville Road is Paul Robeson House, the second hall of residence.
 This was opened in 1998, and is named after the African-American musician Paul Robeson who studied at SOAS in the 1930s.
 This accommodation is occupied by postgraduate students, and those attending the international SOAS Summer schools.

 SOAS students are eligible to apply for places in the University of London intercollegiate halls of residence.
 The majority of these are based in Bloomsbury such as Canterbury Hall, Commonwealth Hall, College Hall, Connaught Hall, Hughes Parry Hall, International Hall and International Students House, while further afield are Nutford House in Marble Arch and Lillian Penson Hall in Paddington.
 A number of SOAS postgraduate students also apply for student accommodation at Goodenough College.
+Wood Green Hall is another accommodation in North London that reserves places for SOAS students annually.